 Every year, Langhorne Open Space conducts a Christmas Tree sale on The Farm grounds.

 The trees are provided by a farm in north-central Pennsylvania known for supplying trees to the White House and the Smithsonian.
 We offer a huge selection of trees ranging from table-top size to 10 feet.
-For 2015, sales take place from 9AM to 3PM on Sunday Nov.
-29, Sat/Sun Dec.
-5 & 6, and Saturday Dec.
-12. Be sure to come early for the best selection!
+Sale dates are usually the Sunday of Thanksgiving weekend, plus the following two weekends.
+Specific dates/ times will be posted as we get closer to the event.
+Be sure to come early for the best selection!

 In addition to the trees, fresh fir wreaths hand-decorated by the Wreathmakers of Heritage Farm are available for sale.